ImplFerris/pico-pico/src/adc/index.md

 ### Example

 Let's make this concrete with an example.
-Suppose you are using a 10-bit ADC with a reference voltage of 3.3V.
-The ADC will represent voltages from 0V to 3.3V as digital values from 0 to 1,023.
+Suppose you are using a 10-bit ADC with a reference voltage of 3.3 V. The ADC will represent voltages from 0 V to 3.3 V as digital values from 0 to 1,023.

 The smallest voltage change the ADC can detect (called the step size) is calculated as: